open-telemetry/oteps/text/0240-Sampling_Configuration.md

 The Predicates represent logical expressions which can access Span Attributes (or anything else available when the sampling decision is to be taken), and perform tests on the accessible values.
 For example, one can test if the target URL for a SERVER span matches a given pattern.

+## Limitations of composite samplers

+Not all samplers can participate as components of composite samplers without undesired or unexpected effects.
+In general, samplers can update trace-state regardless of their sampling decision, and can maintain internal state as well.
+A good example for this are rate limiting samplers which have to keep track of the rate of created spans and/or the rate of positive sampling decisions.
+Such samplers assume that their sampling decisions will be honored by the tracer at the face value in all cases.

+A special attention is required for [consistent probability](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#consistent-probability-sampler) (CP) samplers.
+The sampling probability they record in trace-state is later used to calculate [_adjusted count_](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#adjusted-count), which, in turn, is used to calculate span-based metrics.
+Mixing CP samplers with other types of samplers in most cases will lead to incorrect adjusted counts.
+The family of CP samplers has its own [composition rules](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#composition-rules), which correctly handle composing multiple CP samplers.

+There are other choices for defining the behavior of Logical-Or and Logical-And composite samplers.
+One such option would be to allow consequent component samplers of Logical-And to see the trace-state as modified by their predecessors in the list.
+However, this would seem to violate the expectation that the trace-state as accessible via the `Context` parameter for [`shouldSample`](https://opentelemetry.io/docs/specs/otel/trace/sdk/#shouldsample) represents the values as left by the span parent rather than the predecessor samplers.

 ## Example

 Let's assume that a user wants to configure head sampling as follows: